santiyounger/wpm-reading-time/README.md

 1. Select any text in your note
 2. Run the command **Calculate reading time** from the command palette (Ctrl/Cmd + P)
-3. The reading time will be displayed in a sidebar panel with both reading and speaking time estimates
+3. The reading time will be displayed in a sidebar panel
+4. Use the dropdown to switch between different reading speed presets

 ## Settings

-Configure your reading speeds in **Settings → WPM Reading Time Settings**:
+Configure your reading speed presets in **Settings → WPM Reading Time Settings**:

+- **Add multiple presets**: Create custom presets like "My Reading Time" (250 WPM), "My Speaking Time" (200 WPM), etc.
+- **Preset name**: Give each preset a descriptive name
-- **Reading speed (WPM)**: Your silent reading speed in words per minute (default: 250 WPM)
+- **Reading speed (WPM)**: Set words per minute for each preset
-- **Speaking speed (WPM)**: Your speaking/reading aloud speed in words per minute (default: 200 WPM)
+- **Default preset**: Choose which preset is selected by default
+- Quick access to settings is also available via the gear icon (⚙️) in the dropdown menu

 ## Development